john-amiscaray/QuakFramework/README.md

 #### The Authenticator Interface

 The `Authenticator` interface has a default `authenticate` method.
 This calls an unimplemented `lookupPrincipal` method, checks its return value is not null, then returns a `io.john.amiscaray.quak.security.auth.SimpleAuthentication` object.
 Thus, all you need to do is implement the `lookupPrincipal` method.
 This will require you to map a user in your database to a user principal.
-To do this however, you need to define what a user principal is.
+To do this, however, you need to define what a user principal is.

 #### The Principal Interface